 LatinAmericaGoesGlobal specializes in providing analysis and opinions about the Americas from leading scholars written and packaged for policy impact and popular debate.
 The goal is to offer readers and the media regular, evidence-based and research-driven analysis and opinion in key areas and topics affecting the Americas and its role in the world, including democracy and human rights, international economics, social inclusion, crime and violence, and foreign affairs.

 Articles and editorials from our experts and activists are written and edited for popular audiences, distilling research and in-depth analysis into easy-to-read short, opinion pieces.
 In addition to being posted on the LatinAmericaGoesGlobal website, through its relationship with Grupo de Diarios America and other media, select pieces are republished in newspapers throughout the region.
 Please bookmark us and sign up for regular e-mail updates to receive our expert analyses delivered to your mailbox.

 Christopher Sabatini, PhD, is the editor of www.LatinAmericaGoesGlobal.org and Executive Director of Global Americans as well as a lecturer at the School of International and Public Affairs (SIPA) at Columbia University.
 You an contact him at firstname.lastname@example.org.

-Mercedes Hoffay, MPA, is an editor of www.LatinAmericaGoesGlobal.org and program manager for the project on social inclusion.
+Mercedes Hoffay, MPA, is Program Manager for the project on social inclusion and an editor of www.LatinAmericaGoesGlobal.org.
 You can contact her at email@example.com.